Atindra03/project1/BashActivity1.md

 16)ls -r
 Description: Reverses the order of sorting
-Output: Snap Music Downloads Documents Desktop
+Output:

 17)ls -R
 Description: Lists the names of files in a particular Unix directory
-Output: ./Desktop:
+Output:

 18)ls -s
-Description:
+Description: list information about files and directories within the file system
 Output:

 19)ls -t
 Description: Sorts files by modification time, with the newest files listed first
-Output: Documents Downloads Music Desktop Snap
+Output:

 20)ls -u
 Description: